mark-12-fr/teacher-panel/README.md

 # 🎓Teacher Management Portal
 **A Modern, AI-Powered Dashboard for Academic Excellence**

-The **PHINMA UI Teacher Management Portal** is a high-performance web application designed specifically for educators at PHINMA University of Iloilo.
+The **Teacher Management Portal** is a high-performance web application designed specifically for educators at PHINMA University of Iloilo.
 It streamlines classroom management, attendance tracking, and student performance analytics through a clean, intuitive, and mobile-responsive interface.

 ---